stevenplatt/cv/README.md

 * Completed platform design of new satellite connected “field view” industrial camera product with pilot deployments in Canada, Czech Republic, and the United States.
 * Deployed Cisco IP Phone and HD Telepresence video conference networks to facilities in Australia, China, Singapore, Thailand, and the United States.

-## Conferences and Workshops
+## Conference Talks
-* 3rd Workshop on 5G Technologies for First Responder and Tactical Networks, New York, US, 2020 **(Presenting)**
+* 3rd Workshop on 5G Technologies for First Responder and Tactical Networks, New York, US, 2020
-* Symposium on High Performance Chips, Hot Chips, San jose, California, US, 2020
-* IEEE International Conference on Communications, Dublin, Ireland, 2020
-* 45th International Conference on Acoustics, Speech, and Signal Processing (ICASSP), Barcelona, Spain, 2020
-* ACM International Conference on Information Processing in Sensor Networks (IPSN), Sydney, Australia, 2020
-* New RAN Techniques for 5G Ultra-dense Mobile networks, Winter School, Carlos III University of Madrid, Madrid, Spain, 2019
-* IEEE Globecom, Workshop on Blockchain in Telecommunications, Hawaii, US, 2019 **(Presenting)**
+* IEEE Globecom, Workshop on Blockchain in Telecommunications, Hawaii, US, 2019
-* IEEE 5th World Forum on the Internet of Things, Limerick, Ireland, 2019 **(Presenting)**
+* IEEE 5th World Forum on the Internet of Things, Limerick, Ireland, 2019
-* Hyperledger Global Forum, Basel, Switzerland, 2018
-* Enterprise Connect Conference, Orlando, US, 2017 **(Presenting)**
+* Enterprise Connect Conference, Orlando, US, 2017
-* Twilio Signal Conference, San Francisco, US, 2016 **(Presenting)**
+* Twilio Signal Conference, San Francisco, US, 2016

 ## Standards Development
 #### IEEE Standards Association